Program: Amazon Associates

 Amazon is currently the most popular e-commerce site in the entire world, and with that they’ve obviously established an extremely reputable brand.
-Their associate (affiliate) program is widely used by affiliate marketers and can conve

-rt quite well if you know how to market properly.
+Their associate (affiliate) program is widely used by affiliate marketers and can convert quite well if you know how to market properly.

 As long as you live within an approved state or country (residents of Arkansas, Colorado, Maine, Minnesota, Missouri, and Rhode Island are not allowed to participate) they aren’t very picky about accepting people into the program.

 Easy to join?
 Why some people may have problems getting accepted

 However, if you find yourself denied to the program make sure you are adhering to their terms and conditions.
-Usually it’s either because you’re violating their agreement (Amazon doesn’t approve websites with sexually explicit material, violience, discrimination, or ones that promote illegal activites) or because your site isn’t developed enough.
+Usually it’s either because you’re violating their agreement (Amazon doesn’t approve websites with sexually explicit material, violence, discrimination, or ones that promote illegal activities) or because your site isn’t developed enough.
 When first starting out in affiliate marketing, many people get anxious and start applying for affiliate programs left and right, before they even have a solid foundation for promoting the material.